Politics of Nigeria: Military

 The military of Nigeria has played a major role in the country's history, often seizing control of the country and ruling it for long periods of time.
 Its last period of rule ended in 1999, following the death of the leader of the previous military junta Sani Abacha in 1998.

 Active duty personnel in the three Nigerian armed services totals approximately 76,000.
 The Nigerian Army, which is the largest of the services, has about 60,000 personnel, deployed between two mechanized infantry divisions, one composite division (airborne and amphibious), the Lagos Garrison Command (a division-size unit), and the Abuja-based Brigade of Guards.
 The Nigerian Navy (7,000) is equipped with frigates, fast attack craft, corvettes, and coastal patrol boats.
 The Nigerian Air Force (9,000) flies transports, trainers, helicopters, and fighter aircraft; however, most of their vehicles are currently not operational.

 Foreign relations

-Nigeria currently has better foreign relations with its neighbors, due to its current state of democracy.
-It is a member of the African Union and sits on that organization's Peace and Security Council.

 The current minister of foreign affairs of Nigeria is Yusuf Tuggar.
 Much of Nigeria's foreign affairs, both during the colonial era and post-independence has relied on oil-production.
-Nigeria's relationships with both its continental neighbors in Africa and throughout the world have improved a great deal since it has transitioned from military rule to a democratic state.
+Nigeria's relationships with both its neighbors in Africa and throughout the world have improved a great deal since it has transitioned from military rule to a democratic state.
+It is a member of the African Union and sits on that organization's Peace and Security Council.
 Nigeria is hoping to gain a permanent seat on the UN Security Council in the near future.
 Despite these achievements, Nigeria continues to face challenges in its foreign relations, such as the fight against terrorism and insurgency in the region, the challenge of migration and human trafficking, and the need to increase economic cooperation and integration with its neighbors.